teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 0.5 kg
 - **Stackable**: Yes
 - **Max Stack**: 20
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Bring to mouth to consume
+- **Interaction Gestures**: Use voice command to consume
 - **Haptic Feedback**: Light vibration when picked up, stronger vibration when consumed
 - **Description**: Restores 50 health points when consumed.
-In VR, the act of bringing the potion to your mouth enhances immersion.
+In VR, players can use a voice command to consume the potion, enhancing accessibility.

 ---